-Note: Unless you intend to complete a silent installation, you must install the software from an X Window System workstation, an X terminal, or a PC or other system with X server software installed.
+Note: Unless you intend to complete a silent-mode installation, you must install the software from an X Window System workstation, an X terminal, or a PC or other system with X server software installed.

-For more information about non-interactive and silent installations, see Appendix B.
+For more information about silent-mode installations, see Appendix B.